VideoJuegosUN/Shaders/source.md

 <li class="fragment"> [Toon shading](http://en.wikipedia.org/wiki/Cel_shading) (or cell shading) makes 3-D computer graphics appear to be flat </li>
 <li class="fragment"> It is a type of non-photorealistic rendering </li>
-<li class="fragment"> It uses less shading color instead of a shade gradient or tints and shades </li>
+<li class="fragment"> It uses less shading colors instead of a shade gradient or tints and shades </li>
 <li class="fragment"> Used to mimic the style of a comic book or cartoon </li>

 V: